KirillDemochkin/kirilldemochkin.github.io/_posts/2021-8-30-How-To-Read-AI-Papers-explained.md

 **4) Doing a sanity check of the experiments:**
 Look, the goal of any paper is to present the hard work done by the authors in one pretty package optimized for acceptance rate.
 This is why sometimes a bit of details are left out here and there.
 This is fine most of the time (it isn't very interesting to read about a 100 variations of the model that did not work), every now and then, however, you can gain additional insights based on WHAT was left out, and WHY.
 To understand this:
-- Check the baselines - are there any recent methods that are left out of comparisons? b) Check the ablations - is every part of the pipeline tested for its overall contribution?
+- Check the baselines - are there any recent methods that are left out of comparisons?
+- Check the ablations - is every part of the pipeline tested for its overall contribution?
 Sometimes these things can get misattributed.
 - Check the data, are there any known datasets not mentioned in experimental results?
 Perhaps, there is a common trait they share that points out some weakness in the proposed method

 **5) Enjoy the cool results, and let the new ideas marinate a bit in your head to help you come up with exciting ways to apply them to other projects.**